zdravkov/kendo-docs/api/wrappers/jsp/barcode.md

 ### renderAs `String`

 Sets the preferred rendering engine.
-If it is not supported by the browser, the BarCode will switch to the first available mode.The supported values are:
+If it is not supported by the browser, the Barcode will switch to the first available mode.The supported values are:

 #### Example
     <kendo:barcode renderAs="renderAs">